Mathieu van der Poel: Wout van Aert

 Van der Poel and Belgian Wout van Aert have competed against one another in cyclo-cross and road races for over a decade, and their rivalry is considered one of the greatest in cycling's history.
-In cyclo-cross, they have dominated the discipline, with Van Aert winning three world championships from 2016-2018, and Van der Poel winning seven between 2015 and 2025.
+In cyclo-cross, they have dominated the discipline, with Van Aert winning three world championships from 2016 to 2018, and Van der Poel winning seven between 2015 and 2025.
 On the road, Van der Poel has consistently outperformed Van Aert in Monuments and the world championships, but Van Aert is considered the more versatile rider, as he has consistently been better in bunch sprints, time trials, and long climbs.

+Tadej Pogačar

+Another rivalry of Van der Poel is with Slovenian cyclist Tadej Pogačar, with whom he competes in one-day classics.
+The two are regarded as the pre-eminent one-day riders of their generation, having combined for 21 Monument victories—eight for van der Poel and thirteen for Pogačar—placing them far ahead of other active cyclists.
+Their rivalry gained prominence in 2025, when media coverage intensified ahead of the spring classics.
+Van der Poel won Milan-San Remo and Paris–Roubaix that season, while Pogačar won the Tour of Flanders and Liège–Bastogne–Liège.

 Endorsements

 Van der Poel is sponsored by luxury watch brand Richard Mille, and won his seventh cyclo-cross world championship while wearing a watch worth more than US$300,000.

 In 2025, Van der Poel received criticism for his endorsement of Dutch private jet company Flying Group.
 In a response on social media, he wrote "I understand the environmental concerns, and I respect everyone's voice" but that flying private was critical to his sporting performance.